ryichando/libuipc-github-actions/README.md

 [![Docker](https://github.com/ryichando/libuipc-github-actions/actions/workflows/docker.yml/badge.svg)](https://github.com/ryichando/libuipc-github-actions/actions/workflows/docker.yml) [![vast-ai](https://github.com/ryichando/libuipc-github-actions/actions/workflows/vast-ai.yml/badge.svg)](https://github.com/ryichando/libuipc-github-actions/actions/workflows/vast-ai.yml)

-This fork provides fully automated GitHub Action functionality for libuipc (https://github.com/spiriMirror/libuipc), delivering the following benefits:
+This fork provides fully automated GitHub Action functionality for libuipc (https://github.com/spiriMirror/libuipc), delivering the following benefits listed below.

 ### 🔧 Reliability in Build

 Despite most packages being automatically installed via `vcpkg`, some libraries still need to be manually installed.
+Some variables such as `CMAKE_TOOLCHAIN_FILE` also needs to be manually set.
-In contrast, GitHub Actions offer high reliability and transparency during the compilation process without any user intervention, so you do not need to carefully read through documentation to figure out which specific libraries need to be installed.
+In contrast, GitHub Actions offer high reliability and transparency during the compilation process without any user intervention.

 ### 🐳 Docker Sealed

 The original libuipc recommends installing specific versions of GCC compilers and the NVIDIA CUDA toolkit using `conda`.
-However, using `conda` can conflict with `pip` if not managed carefully.
+However, using `conda` can conflict with the more widely used `pip` if not managed carefully.
 Encapsulating everything within a Docker container ensures excellent maintainability in this regard.
 Here's how to run in a Docker container.
 You need to install both Docker and the Docker Container Toolkit.